Akasiek/spicetify-lucky-lp/README.md

 # LuckyLP - Spicetify Extension

-LuckyLP is a Spicetify Extension which allows to easily choose random album from your album collection.
+LuckyLP is a Spicetify Extension which allows to easily choose random album from your homepage.
 Just press the _"Get Random Saved Album"_ button located in the navigation section of home or album page.

 > **Note:** This extension only works with
 > - Spicetify v2.20.0 and above